lathoub/express/README.md

 Ethernet library (for ESP32 with W5500).

 ## Use of Containers
-This lib uses 2 types of containers: vector and map.
+This lib uses 2 types of containers: vector and map and work fine in the ESP32 environment.
+Not do much so in the Arduino environment and I'm looking for drop-in replacements.
+Anyone?

 ## ESP32 with W5500
 When you combine an ESP32 with the W5500 chip, you need to patch Server.h as reported [here](https://github.com/PaulStoffregen/Ethernet/issues/42).